 The Role of Culture Plays in Chinese and American Advertisement Campaigns

 With the development of computer science, computers become smaller and smaller, which turns laptops into reality.
 To fit in with the situation where consumers tend to choose laptops as their personal computers, many famous companies, such as Apple and HUAWEI, release different kinds of laptops to meet the demand of computer market.
-Apart from the product itself, advertisement campaigns also play an important role in the success of a new laptop.
+Apart from the product itself, advertising campaigns also play an important role in the success of a new laptop.
 As Lin (2001) indicates in her article “Cultural Values Reflected in Chinese and American Television Advertising”, “though consumers in China and America share similar needs, they vary in the way they characterize the products that can satisfy those needs”, which implies that cultures do affect people’s way of thinking and have some impact on the strategies of advertisement campaigns for consumers from different culture backgrounds.
-The Chinese and American advertising website pages organized by HUAWEI for its product HUAWEI Matebook X are quite interesting, because HUAWEI uses appeals in different degrees, such as more hard-sell appeals to Americans and more soft-sell appeals to Chinese, for the same product to attract consumers from Chinese and American culture backgrounds, respectively, which aims at adjusting to the cultural difference to help HUAWEI sell its product better.
+The Chinese and American advertising website pages organized by HUAWEI for its product HUAWEI Matebook X are quite interesting, because HUAWEI uses appeals in different degrees, such as more hard-sell appeals to Americans and more soft-sell appeals to Chinese, for the same product to attract consumers from China and American, respectively, which aims at adjusting to the cultural difference to help HUAWEI sell its product better.

 Feng 2

 When it comes to perceptions of time, an essential aspect of culture, Lin indicates that “time perception is found to be strongly influenced by the degree of industrialization in a culture”.
 It is known to all that the degree of industrialization in China is lower than that in America, which means that Americans have a stronger sense of time perception.
-On the page for Chinese advertisement campaign, HUAWEI stresses convenience and safety in terms of its two-in-one power button and fingerprint recognition sensor.
-However, HUAWEI asserts that “HUAWEI MateBook X's two-in-one power button and fingerprint recognition sensor helps you boot up quickly-and safely-to operate at the speed of your life” on its American advertising website page.
+On the page for Chinese advertisement campaign, HUAWEI stresses convenience and safety in terms of its two-in-one power button and fingerprint recognition sensor; however, HUAWEI asserts that “HUAWEI MateBook X's two-in-one power button and fingerprint recognition sensor helps you boot up quickly-and safely-to operate at the speed of your life” on its American advertising website page.
 The words, “quickly” and “speed”, are used to give American consumers more sense of speediness, trying to appeal to them from the time perspective.
 It is obvious that more time-oriented appeals related to time perception are used in the American advertisement, which is consistent to Lin’s statement that “U.S. commercials will use more time-oriented advertisements than their Chinese counterparts”.
 In this case, time perception in cultures does have effect on advertising appeals.

 As is suggested by Lin, individualism and modernity are core values in Western culture, which is reflected in the comparation between Chinese and American advertising website pages.
 On the Chinese advertising website page, colors white and silver are used as simple backgrounds without relevance to individualism and modernity.
 Instead, HUAWEI uses much more complicated backgrounds when it introduces the lightness and power of its product.
 When it suggests its lightness, a beauty in white taking out a HUAWEI Matebook X from a package held by one hand easily with the other hand is used as background, which